Miami Heat Basketball - Heat News, Scores, Stats, Rumors & More - ESPN

 The latest notes, updates and analysis on the Heat from around the web.

-ESPN Sources: Miami Heat guard Josh Richardson underwent X-ray on foot and results came back negative.
-He's getting an MRI today and will be out Sunday vs. Los Angeles Clippers.

-Heat coach Erik Spoelstra criticized the ejection of Goran Dragic after a scuffle with Lakers guard Jordan Clarkson, who was also ejected.
-Lakers coach Luke Walton downplayed the altercation.

-Lou Williams scored 24 points and Luol Deng added 19 points and 14 rebounds in the Los Angeles Lakers' fourth victory in 20 games, 127-100 over the Miami Heat on Friday night.
+Jabari Parker had 24 points and Giannis Antetokounmpo added 19 to help the Milwaukee Bucks beat the Miami Heat 116-108 on Friday night.

-Los Angeles Lakers guard Jordan Clarkson and Miami Heat guard Goran Dragic have each been ejected midway through the third quarter after nearly coming to blows after Clarkson pushed Dragic to the court.
-Both players had to be separated after the initial incident, and multiple other players from each team nearly became involved in what could've easily turned into a brawl near the Lakers' bench.

-The Heat's Hassan Whiteside suffered from near-constant headaches and double vision after getting accidentally poked in the right eye by the Celtics' Jae Crowder in Boston on Dec.
-30.
+As expected entering this season, the Heat are having a tough time winning.
+Despite all the losses and injuries, Zach Lowe cites James Johnson's offensive versatility as one of the bright spots.
+Lowe’s 10 things

+The Heat are in a rebuilding mode and several teams, including the Magic, have expressed interest in Goran Dragic, according to ESPN's Zach Lowe.

 The latest notes, updates and analysis on the Heat from around the web.